 A grey crossed out camera appears instead of allowing me to take a photo.

-- If the camera was disabled under Lenovo Settings accidentally, you may also experience this issue.
-Please search and open Lenovo Settings, find Camera settings to disable private option.
+If the camera was disabled under Lenovo Settings accidentally, you may also experience this issue.
+Please search and open Lenovo Settings, find Camera settings to disable the private option.

 Turning Off Browser Extensions

 Some browser extensions may cause problems with your ability to use the camera on your device.
 Here are instructions for how to disable them.